Lucro Sucio; Los Ojos del Vacio

-Lucro Sucio; Los Ojos del Vacio (Filthy Lucre; The Eyes of the Void) is the ninth studio album (eighth of new material, yet labeled as II on the CD data) by the American progressive rock band The Mars Volta, released on April 11, 2025 on Clouds Hill Records.
+Lucro Sucio; Los Ojos del Vacio (Filthy Lucre; The Eyes of the Void) is the ninth studio album (eighth of new material, yet labeled as II on the CD data) by the American progressive rock band The Mars Volta, released on April 11, 2025, on Clouds Hill Records.
 Produced by Omar Rodríguez-López and mixed and engineered by Marcel Rodríguez-López, the album is the first to feature drummer Linda-Philomène Tsoungui and bass guitarist Josh Moreau, both of whom joined the band in 2022 to tour in support of the band's eponymous album and its acoustic re-recording, Que Dios Te Maldiga Mi Corazón (2023).
+The album marks the return of former collaborator John Frusciante as an engineer for the album.

 The band eschewed a traditional press cycle for the album, giving no interviews prior to its release.
 Instead, the band performed the album in full each night during their March–April 2025 arena tour in support of Deftones.
 The band continued to perform the album in full during their October–November North American tour.

+A live version of the album, Lucro Sucio; Unfinished Business, will be released on November 20, 2026, with Rodríguez-López describing it as "the definitive version of Lucro Sucio."